At a Glance

 Study & Research

 The Trust is committed to ensuring that support is given for Continuing Medical Education.
-The postholder will be required to fulfil the requirements laid down by the relevant Royal College and to fulfil the requirements for revalidation laid down by the General Medical Council.
-The postholder will not necessarily be expected to undertake research; however opportunities exist and encouragement is given to develop collaborative projects with other departments within the Trust or with the University of Bristol and the University of the West of England.
-The post-holder will be required to submit all research development plans which have resource implications to the Clinical Director prior to implementation.
+The postholder will be required to fulfil the requirements laid down by the relevant Royal College, and to fulfil the requirements for revalidation laid down by the General Medical Council.
+While not necessarily expected to undertake research, opportunities do exist and encouragement is given to develop collaborative projects with other departments within Trust or with the University of Bristol and the University of the West of England.
+The post‑holder will be required to submit any research development plans which have resource implications to the Clinical Director prior to implementation.

 Audit